 Novavax says Taiwan has opted to get firm's COVID vaccine via COVAX

-TAIPEI, July 2 (Reuters) - Taiwan has chosen to get the Novavax Inc (NVAX.O) COVID-19 vaccine via the COVAX global sharing scheme for lower income countries, the company said on Friday, which would add much needed additional shots to the island's immunisation programme.
+TAIPEI (Reuters) - Taiwan has chosen to get the Novavax Inc COVID-19 vaccine via the COVAX global sharing scheme for lower income countries, the company said on Friday, which would add much needed additional shots to the island’s immunisation programme.

 Novavax, in an emailed statement, said it already had an agreement to supply its vaccine to the COVAX facility.